JusticeBringer/WhatsOn/README.md

 7. refactoring (minimum 1), code standards - 1 pt
 8. design patterns - 1 pt

-Observation: It is not a mistake that the sum of the points is 13, not 10.
+Note: It is not a mistake that the sum of the points is 13, not 10.
 In this way you can choose which sub-points you make to get a grade of 10.

 ## Project idea